The latest drought situation map can be viewed on the Long Paddock.

 Queensland Health also provides grants and coordination of local mental health services through the Tackling Regional Adversity through Integrated Care program to help build community resilience to drought, disaster and other crises.

-The Department of Transport and Main Roads provides increased school transport allowances for some families that drive their children to school or connect with a school bus run.
+The Department of Transport and Main Roads provides transport concessions for primary producers in drought and increased school transport allowances for some families that drive their children to school or connect with a school bus run.

 Australian Government drought assistance